salimah-web/WeRateDogsTwitterAnalysis/README.md

 10. Tweet IDs is spread across all datasets and should be merged by the Tweet IDs common to all.

 ### Data Analysis
+Analysis was then carried out on the wrangled and the following questions were posed and answered;
+- What dog breed has the most engagement
+- What gender of dogs has more engagement
+- What dog stage is most liked
+- How does the average tweet engagement of the twitter user change over of time?
+- What tweet source is most frequent?

+### Conclusion

+From the analysis, it is gathered that, people engage tweets related to french bulldogs the most and then followed by eskimo dogs.
+Also female dogs seems to be more liked and prefered to males.
+The doggo and puppo dog stages have more tweet engagement to the rests of the dog stages.
+The tweets are mostly from Iphone.
+There is a progressive increase in tweet enagagement of weratedogs twitter handle.

 This project was done as part of Udacity's Data Analyst Nanodegree certification.